Appeal for witnesses to fatal collision - Charlecote - Stratford Herald

-POLICE are appealing for witnesses to a fatal collioson on the B4086 between Tiddington and Charlecote at around 4.45pm on Wednesday 12th February.
+POLICE are appealing for witnesses to a fatal collision on the B4086 between Tiddington and Charlecote at around 4.45pm on Wednesday 12th February.

 A red Suzuki 600cc motorbike was being ridden along the road when it is believed to have hit a wall.

-The rider – Edward Booker, aged 27, from Tiddington – was pronounced deceased at the scene.
+The rider – Edward Booker, aged 27, from Ettington – was pronounced deceased at the scene.

 Edward’s family is being supported by specially trained officers and they have asked for their privacy to be respected at this time.